 You will watch a generation of Christians—OF CHRISTIANS—set the Bible aside in an attempt to be more like Jesus.
 And stunningly it will sound completely plausible.
 This will be, perhaps, the cleverest of all the devil’s schemes in your generation.
 Sacrifice truth for love’s sake, you will rise or fall whether you will sacrifice one for the other.

-The spiritual tension that exists between truth and love is the greatest theological conundrum of our generation.
-I am convinced (and have been for a long time) that if the church doesn’t get it’s proverbial act together on this issue, biblical Christianity will all but vanish with this generation.
-If that happens, our culture will enter a spiritual and moral dark ages, the likes of which the world has not seen since before the dawn of the Christian age.
+Beth Moore literally could not to be any more correct on this point.
+The spiritual tension that exists between biblical truth and the current human definition of love is the greatest theological conundrum of our generation.
+I am convinced (and have been for a long time) that if the church doesn’t get its proverbial act together and figure out a way to communicate the truth concerning this issue, biblical Christianity will all but vanish with this generation.
+If that happens, our culture will enter a spiritual and moral dark ages, the likes of which the world has not seen since the dawn of the Christian age.

 It was not the quote that got me spoiling for a smackdown.
 It was the absurd responses to her quote that I found frustrating.
 To my astonishment, most of those who commented disagreed with Beth Moore, some vehemently.
 All the dissenters called her unloving and accused her of lacking compassion.
 A few even criticized her for making an idol out of the Bible.

 The comments were a reminder of a reality I frequently bump-up against when I’m interacting with some Christians.
 Sadly, too many in our generation have twisted love into something that is not found anywhere in the Bible.